deltafy/handbook/README.md

 * use thought experiments with existing literature/knowledge (useful in understanding hypothetical aspects of an idea).
 * dissect an idea into multiple components and work on the most challenging ones (useful when it is reasonable to immediately invest resources and/or time in the idea).

-Ideas should not stay untested.
-We do not impose strict structures on idea validation as we believe that planning should supplement ideation, and rigorous planning should not impede an idea's materialization.
+We do not impose strict structures when it comes to idea validation.
+It is important that ideas should not stay untested for a long time, and idea validation should not impede the materialization of the idea.
+In addition, we prefer less structure on idea validation as we want to give a lot of room for expression, especially if an idea focuses more on social justice instead of a for-profit product/service.

 We also highly trust everyone's judgment when it comes to identifying whether an idea is feasible or not, as long as there is an open communication channel for evaluating ideas.

 ### Product Development Lifecycle